davenquinn/xenoliths/paper/text/chapters/06-modeling.md

-substantially increase model complexity (requiring a fully iterative approach to the forearc geotherm), and at this distance (~100 km) inboard of the final trench interface, there is limited scope for further episodic rollback after emplacement of the nappe of interest.
+substantially increase model complexity (requiring a fully iterative approach to the forearc geotherm), and at this distance (~100 km) inboard of the final trench interface, there is limited scope for further episodic rollback after emplacement of the nappe(s) of presumed xenolith source.

-The subduction zone will have the effect of cooling the mantle lithosphere from below for the cases in which subduction is modeled [Figure \ref{model_comparison}b and c], which are already near the coolest permitted by our xenolith constraints.
+The subduction zone will have the effect of cooling the mantle lithosphere from below for the cases in which subduction is modeled [@fig:model_comparisons\ b and c], which are already near the coolest permitted by our xenolith constraints.
 However, the subduction of progressively younger crust until the shutoff at ~27 Ma will gradually increase the heat on the bottom of the lithosphere.